 This trip ensures safe and welcoming travel for LGBTQ travelers.
 It allows everyone to enjoy and discover our island paradise.

 The Maldives is a fragile environment.
 It is more fragile and more in danger than most other places on earth.
 The country’s existence relies on healthy coral reefs and a moderation of the sea level rise.
 The Maldives struggles to eliminate all the rubbish produced by over 1 million tourists per year and whilst educating locals in waste management is all part of a large project, as visitors to their home we encourage our guests to support in the following ways and help by leading by example.
-For this reason and for the obvious difficulty in eliminating several materials, we suggest to bring back the empty containers of shampoo, bath foam, conditioner, cream and photograph film, Reuse plastic bags in shops.
-We are currently, in the process of designing and producing roll away shopping bags that will be given as a welcome gift to all our guests, with the opportunity for guests to purchase additional bags for us to distribute within the community.
+For this reason and for the obvious difficulty in eliminating several materials, we suggest to bring back the empty containers of shampoo, bath foam, conditioner, cream and photograph film.
+We also advise to bring cotton shopping bags to eliminate the need for plastic bags when shopping and to pack a reusable water bottle to avoid the purchase of small plastic water bottles.

 We choose suppliers that match our environmental values.
 The guesthouse we partner, the first on the island, is born of the investment of a local business man who wanted to introduce tourists to Gan and sustain the local economy.
 The Maldivians who form the team at the guesthouse are local to the island and their involvement has allowed them to return from working on resorts to living with their families.

 We work to create good relationships between tourists and the local community.
 We respect local customs and culture.
 We want our guests to learn about local customs and cultural practices whilst respecting local dress and cultural requirements.
 Cultural escorted bike tours on Gan allow our guests access into the local community to learn more about the Maldivian culture first hand.